Banjo35/DevOps-Class/README.md

-DevOps repo class, hello world!
+DevOps repo class, hello coders!

+This is a secnd change